oracle-samples/xml-sample-demo/FULLTEXT-LITE/Introduction.md

 Executive Overview
 ==================

 The XML DB FULLTEXT example is a browser based demonstration that provides a basic introduction to the XQuery Full-Text standard.
-It shows how to perform full-text (keywork, phrase, etc) searching of XML content stored in XMLDB.
+It shows how to perform full-text (keyword, phrase, etc) searching of XML content stored in XMLDB.
 It also explains how to index XML content stored in XMLDB to optimize XQuery Full-Text expressions.

 Installation Instructions
 =========================